bbauska/css-mastering-css/README.md

 by using the third parties packages.
 Second, the world of technology is constantly changing.
-With the growing demand of technologies to provide the effective code product, various companies introduce all the new technologies.
+With the growing demand of technologies to provide the effective code product, various companies introduce all the new technologies.</p>

-To make or look at your website, we use HTML with CSS.
-Basically, CSS is used to design any page or website.
+<p>To make or look at your website, we use HTML with CSS.
+Basically, CSS
+is used to design any page or website.</p>

-CSS makes the front end of a website clean and it also creates a great user experience.
+<p>CSS makes the front end of a website clean and it also creates a great
+user experience.
 Without CSS, websites could be less attractive to others.
-In addition to layout and format, CSS is only responsible for font color and so on.
+In addition to layout and format, CSS is only responsible for font color and so on.</p>

 -   CSS helps to keep the informational content of a document separate.